rlenart360/6502_Emulator/README.md

 # NES_Emulator
-Attempt to emulate the Nintendo Entertainment System For learning purposes only.
+Attempt to emulate the Nintendo Entertainment System.
+For learning purposes only.